Denver, CO Slip & Fall Lawyer

 • Was the area closed to customers with a warning posted?
 A property owner should do everything possible to notify and protect those on the property, including barricading off the hazardous area.

 • Were you showing ordinary care?
 Ordinary care means the caution that a reasonable person would exercise.
-In the case of a slip and fall injury, both parties are responsible for showing ordinary care to keep themselves and those on their property safe.
+In the case of a slip-and-fall injury, both parties are responsible for showing ordinary care to keep themselves and those on their property safe.

-Many people associate slip and fall accidents with wet surfaces in stores or icy sidewalks.
-However, slip and fall accidents can occur in any location and under any number of circumstances.
+Many people associate slip-and-fall accidents with wet surfaces in stores or icy sidewalks.
+However, slip-and-fall accidents can occur in any location and under any number of circumstances.
 An injury from a fall at work, at home, on private land, or at a business place can change your life forever in a matter of seconds.

 • Someone owed you some duty of care, such as the owner of the premises